Poema del Mar - Aquarium Gran Canaria: Tickets

 Tropical Zone

-• Nemo Kids - this is a fantastic section that the kids will love.
-Another tunnel for them to enjoy.
-This one shorter but it goes through the tank that is home to some very colourful fish, including fish from their favourite films such as Finding Nemo, like the Clownfish and Regal Blue Tangs and the tunnel means they can get close to them and just watch them swim past!
-The tank is full of life and colour from both the fish and the aquatic plants and corals in there.
-A great section.
+• Nemo Kids: Another tunnel to enjoy.
+This one is shorter but it goes through the tank with some very colourful fish, including fish from their favourite films such as Finding Nemo, like the Clownfish and Regal Blue Tangs.

-• Tropical Beach - a large flat fronted tank that is home to fish and other species that you would find along tropical shorelines.
-You can see various different smaller shark species, as well as different rays and other fish.
+• Tropical Beach: Home to species that are found along tropical shorelines.
+Visitors can see smaller sharks, as well as rays and other fish.

 Deep Ocean Zone